Azure Synapse SQL architecture

 Synapse SQL leverages a scale out architecture to distribute computational processing of data across multiple nodes.
 Compute is separate from storage, which enables you to scale compute independently of the data in your system.

-For SQL pool, the unit of scale is an abstraction of compute power that is known as a data warehouse unit.
+For dedicated SQL pool, the unit of scale is an abstraction of compute power that is known as a data warehouse unit.

 Synapse SQL uses a node-based architecture.
 Applications connect and issue T-SQL commands to a Control node, which is the single point of entry for Synapse SQL.

 The Azure Synapse SQL Control node utilizes a distributed query engine to optimize queries for parallel processing, and then passes operations to Compute nodes to do their work in parallel.

 The serverless SQL pool Control node utilizes Distributed Query Processing (DQP) engine to optimize and orchestrate distributed execution of user query by splitting it into smaller queries that will be executed on Compute nodes.
 Each small query is called task and represents distributed execution unit.
 It reads file(s) from storage, joins results from other tasks, groups, or orders data retrieved from other tasks.

 The Compute nodes store all user data in Azure Storage and run the parallel queries.
 The Data Movement Service (DMS) is a system-level internal service that moves data across the nodes as necessary to run queries in parallel and return accurate results.

 With decoupled storage and compute, when using Synapse SQL one can benefit from independent sizing of compute power irrespective of your storage needs.
 For serverless SQL pool scaling is done automatically, while for dedicated SQL pool one can: